 Car insurance is legally required for all foreign visitors operating a vehicle in the U.S. (except in New Hampshire), regardless of how temporary your stay may be.
 If you plan on driving a rental car in the U.S., most rental companies will offer the option to purchase coverage for the entire rental period, as the protection extends to the rental vehicle itself.

-Some foreign visitors choose to ship their foreign vehicles to the USA instead.
+Some foreign visitors choose to ship their foreign vehicles to America instead.
 This is an option that will require you to purchase a separate car insurance policy before you can legally operate your vehicle on U.S. roadways.
-Many of the cheapest car insurance companies can help you find the right amount of coverage for your foreign vehicle at an affordable rate, so you can begin driving as soon as it arrives here in the U.S.
+Many of the cheapest car insurance companies can help you find the right amount of coverage for your foreign vehicle at an affordable rate, so you can begin driving as soon as it arrives.